RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 (restart-only mode).
 Use FLV indexer (for example, yamdi) for indexing.

+If you play FLVs recorded with the `record` directive please do not forget to index them before playing.
+They are created unindexed.

 Mp4 files can only be played if both video and audio codec are supported by RTMP.
 The most common case is H264/AAC.